 If the issuer chooses to enter the information separately for each plan within a product rather than use the simplified approach of entering the product averages, the proposed rate increase for each plan can vary for items allowable by state and Federal laws and regulations.
 If an issuer chooses to enter information separately for each plan, all information input into the Part I Unified Rate Review Template for each plan must reflect experience or best estimate projections for each specific plan.
 For example, projected member months must reflect the issuer's best estimate of expected enrollment in each plan.
 With the exception of terminated plans, no plan should have expected membership of zero.
-If zeros are entered in the Part I Unified Rate Review Template which may cause delays in the rate review and approval process.
+If zeros are entered in the Part I Unified Rate Review Template, an issuer may be required to resubmit the template which may cause delays in the rate review and approval process.